Skip to main contentSkip to article

 For Port Moody Centre specifically, both Inlet Centre Station and Moody Centre Station are designated rapid-transit stations — the Bill 47 tier radii apply to both.
 The Inlet Centre tiers cover most of Suter Brook and parts of Newport Village; the Moody Centre tiers cover most of Moody Centre / Brewer’s Row and reach northward toward the Rocky Point waterfront.
 The City’s Moody Centre TOD Area Plan (in active update through 2024–2026) is operationalising the Bill 47 statutory minimums against the existing Port Moody Centre Plan policy framework.
 Verify the current Bill 47 designation against the live Province TOD page and the City OCP layer for the specific parcel before pricing any redevelopment optionality — the legislation is still being operationalised at the municipal level.

-See the cross-link to /glossary/transit-oriented-development-areas for the glossary entry, the /guides/transit-oriented-development-bc deep-dive guide, and the /calculators/tod-valuation tool to model corridor premiums against a specific Port Moody Centre address.
+See the cross-link to /glossary/transit-oriented-development-areas for the glossary entry and the /guides/transit-oriented-development-bc deep-dive guide.

-Rocky Point Park — the working waterfront
+Rocky Point Park — the working inlet

 Rocky Point Park is the principal Burrard Inlet waterfront amenity for Port Moody Centre — a city park on the head of the inlet that anchors the lifestyle bundle differentiating Port Moody Centre from every other Tri-Cities town centre.
 The park includes a swimming beach, a working pier, the Pajo’s Fish & Chips concession, the Spirit of the Sea sculpture, the Rocky Point Boat Launch, the Shoreline Trail (a multi-use trail running along the inlet that connects into the Trans Canada Trail network), Inlet Park immediately west, and the seasonal Sunday Port Moody Farmers Market.